Who Is Liable for a Truck Accident?

 Unlike most vehicle accident claims, the driver may not be the only one responsible in a collision with a big rig.
 If you have been injured or a loved one was seriously hurt or killed in a tractor trailer crash, our experienced truck accident lawyers can investigate on your behalf and pursue fair compensation from all of the liable parties.

 For more than 25 years, Kogan & DiSalvo has been raising the bar in helping clients achieve the results and peace of mind they deserve.
-Please call (561) 375-9500 today for a free consultation at our office in Boca Raton, Boynton Beach, Stuart, Delray Beach, West Palm Beach, or Fort Lauderdale.
+Please call (561) 375-9500 today for a free consultation at our offices in Boca Raton, Boynton Beach, Stuart, Delray Beach, West Palm Beach, or Fort Lauderdale.

 Liable Parties in a Truck Accident Claim